 3:7 Lissajous sweep

-For the camera: pan follows one sine wave, tilt follows another.
+For the camera, pan follows one sine wave and tilt follows another.
 Both start at zero phase.
-If the periods were the same, the camera would trace a straight diagonal line forever - not useful coverage.
-With different periods, the two waves drift in and out of phase and the path slowly rotates and fills in.
+If the periods were the same, the camera would trace the same diagonal forever, which is useless for coverage testing.
+With different periods, the two waves drift in and out of phase and the path slowly fills in.

 pan = PAN_ARC * math.sin(2 * math.pi * t / PAN_PERIOD)